 - Subscribe checked: Makes the subscription field checked by default.
 Unchecked by default.
 Be careful with your country law.
 For example, this practice is not allowed in the European Union countries.

 - Checkout rules: This is the most important setting.
-It defines the rules to subscribe the customers to the AWeber lists during checkout.
+It defines the rules to subscribe to the customers to the AWeber lists during checkout.
 Due to its complexity, we’ve created a special section for it.

 AWeber account ↑ Back to top